Accredit Money Lender has opened its newest branch at 18 Jalan Membina, #01-04, Singapore 164018

-Our first regional branch will serve the residential areas of Tiong Bahru, Bedok, Changi, Pasir Ris, and all residents living in the East of Singapore.
-As the Best Moneylender in Tiong Bahru, the branch is located a short walk away from the Tiong Bahru MRT Station.
-At the junction of the East-West Line and Downtown Line, our location is more convenient than ever.
+Our third regional branch will serve the residential areas of Tiong Bahru, Redhill, Tanjong Pagar, Bukit Merah, Outram Park, Chinatown and all residents living in the Central Region of Singapore.
+As the Best Moneylender in Tiong Bahru, the branch is located right at the exit of the Tiong Bahru MRT Station.
+At an easily accessible MRT stop of the East-West Line, our location is more convenient than ever.

 Accredit Money Lender promises a high standard of quality for all customers that come to us.
 We will always try to work out a loan repayment plan that suits your needs.
 Together with our low interest and affordable loan plans, we are your number 1 Personal Loan Choice.